Schedule a Visit or Online Tour

 We highly encourage you and your family to schedule a visit to the farm.
 We'd love to show you the symbiotic relationships we nurture to give you outstandingly healthy food.

-The online tour is live with our family, sharing many of our photos, experiences, & practices, and answering your questions.
+The online version of the tour is live with our family, sharing many of our photos, experiences, & practices, and answering your questions.
 (Its only prerequisites are a phone, computer, and full size screen.)

 A purchase or donation is a prerequisite for scheduling an on-farm visit.The farm serves the Quad Cities, Illinois, & Iowa regions.
 We typically take about an hour to show you how we grow your food, and then allow time to answer your questions.
 Per food safety guidelines, we require handwashing after animal contact ends, and do not allow guest's pets.
 Each household must register in advance with the form below, up to 8 people total.
 There is no smoking on the farm.
 Please stay by the side of your young children as we explore the farm.
-You agree not to share our family's personal information, including but not limited to names, address, email addresses, phone numbers, intellectual property, videos, and photos.
+You agree not to share our family's personal information, including but not limited to names, address, email addresses, phone numbers, intellectual property, videos, and photos; we agree not to share yours.

 Please let us know what time and date you would like to visit the farm within these hours: